contmgr list contacts for your terminal iPad, Fritz!Box, hand bag

 contmgr lists your contacts to standard output.
 If you provide a search key, only contacts containing that key are listed.
 With the --word option, the search key must occur as a whole word.

-The input is a vcard file exported from, for example, Thunderbird or the iCloud.
-The name of the vcard file is supposed to be in the environment variable CONTACTS, unless it is given with the --input option.
+The input is a vcard file maintained in, for example, Thunderbird or the iCloud.
+The name of the vcard file is is read from the configuration file, see below, but it can be modified with the --input option.

 There are some limitations on the data that are read from that vcard file.
 The following table shows the vcard fields that are stored and the formats (v=vcard, T=tagged, x=xml, t=terminal, b=booklet, l=label L=letter) in which they are reproduced: